openebs-archive/openebs-docs/docs/postgres.md

 - `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: /var/openebs/<"postgresql-pv-name">/.
 Select this option, if you don’t have any additional block devices attached to Kubernetes nodes.
 You would like to customize the directory where data will be saved, create a new OpenEBS Local PV storage class using these [instructions](https://docs.openebs.io/docs/next/uglocalpv-hostpath.html#create-storageclass).

 - `openebs-device` - Using this option, it will create Kubernetes Local PVs using the block devices attached to the node.
 Select this option when you want to dedicate a complete block device on a node to a StackGres PostgreSQL application pod.
-You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](https://docs.openebs.io/docs/next/ugndm.html).
+You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](/docs/next/uglocalpv-device.html#optional-block-device-tagging).

 The Storage Class `openebs-device` has been chosen to deploy StackGres PostgreSQL in the Kubernetes cluster.

+**Note:** Ensure that you have a disk with the required capacity is added to the corresponding nodes.
+In this example, we have added 100G disks to each node.

 ### Installing StackGres PostgreSQL Operator